anthonychu/cosmosdb-gremlin-flights/README.md

 Create a Cosmos DB account.
 In the account, create a database and a graph.

-Configure and run the [airports an routes loader](#airports-and-routes-loader) to load data into the graph.
+Configure and run the [airports and routes loader](#airports-and-routes-loader) to load data into the graph.

 Configure and run the [web app](#web-app).